sherlockblaze/blog/source/_posts/english/making_sense_c1.md

 > adj.

-- having a definite limit or fixed size: a finite number of possibilities. ***OPP***: infinite.
+- having a [definite](#definite) limit or fixed size: a finite number of possibilities. ***OPP***: infinite.
   - The world's resources are finite.
-- (grammar) a finite verb form or clause shows a particular tense, PERSON and NUMBER: 'Am', 'is', 'are', 'was', and 'were' are the finite forms of 'be'; 'being' and 'been' are the non-finite forms ***OPP***: non-finite.
+- (grammar) a finite verb form or [clause](#clause) shows a particular tense, PERSON and NUMBER: 'Am', 'is', 'are', 'was', and 'were' are the finite forms of 'be'; 'being' and 'been' are the non-finite forms ***OPP***: non-finite.

 #### clause

 > noun.

-- (grammar) a group of words that includes a subject and a verb, and forms a sentence of part of a sentence: In the sentence 'They often go to Italy because they love the food', 'They often go to Italy' is the main clause and 'because they love the food' is a subordinate clause.
+- (grammar) a group of words that includes a subject and a verb, and forms a sentence of part of a sentence: In the sentence 'They often go to Italy because they love the food', 'They often go to Italy' is the main clause and 'because they love the food' is a [subordinate](#subordinate) clause.
 - an item in a legal document that says that a particular thing must or must not be done

 #### subordinate

 > adj.

-- ***~(to sb)*** having less power of authority than sb else in a group or an organization
+- ***~(to sb)*** having less power of [authority](#authority) than sb else in a group or an organization
   - In many societies women are subordinate to men.
 - ***~(to sth)*** less important than sth else
   - All other issues are subordinate to this one.

 > noun.

-- a person who has a position with less authority and power than sb else in an organization
+- a person who has a position with less [authority](#authority) and power than sb else in an organization

 > verb.

 - ***~ sb/sth (to sb/sth)*** (formal) to treat sb/sth as less important than sb/sth else
-  - Safety considerations were subordinated to commercial interests.
+  - Safety considerations were subordinated to [commercial](#commercial) interests.

 #### commercial

 > adj.

-- [usually before noun] connected with the buying and selling of goods and services:
+- [usually before noun] connected with the buying and selling of goods and services
 - [usually before noun] making or intended to make a profit
   - The movie was not a commercial success.
 - (disapproving) more concerned with profit and being popular than with quality